Use Segments and Exclusions

 2. Write the exclude rule in plain language.

-3. Create or open the segment that represents the subscribers.
+3. Create or open the segment for the subscribers you want to target.

-5. Search for a few subscribers you expect to be excluded.
+5. Search for a few subscribers who should be excluded.
+They should not appear in the preview.

-6. Use the segment in the broadcast, sequence, or automation only after the preview matches your expectation.
+6. Use the segment in the broadcast, sequence, or automation only after the preview includes and excludes the expected subscribers.

-> If the subscriber count surprises you, stop and inspect the segment before sending.
+> If the subscriber count is not what you expected, stop and inspect the segment before sending.
 A wrong count is usually an early warning.

 ## Related Guides

-- [Build the Subscriber List](https://mailrith.com/guides/build-the-audience.md): Subscribers are people, tags describe them, custom fields add details, and segments choose who matches the rules today.
+- [Build the Subscriber List](https://mailrith.com/guides/build-the-audience.md): Subscribers are people, tags describe subscribers, custom fields store subscriber details, and segments choose who matches the rules today.